Propecia Linked to Long-Term Sexual Side Effects

 Ninety-six percent of the men in the study experienced sexual problems for more than a year after they stopped using Propecia.

 In 2011, the FDA mandated a label change for Propecia, warning the public that some patients reported erectile dysfunction after they stopped using it.
-In April, the label was updated again to include reports of libido, ejaculation and orgasm disorders.
+In April, the label was updated again to include reports of libido, ejaculation, and orgasm disorders.

-ABC News report that class-action lawsuits have been filed against Merck, the maker of Propecia, over the drug’s side effects.
+Class-action lawsuits have been filed against Merck, the maker of Propecia, over the drug’s side effects.